jordynMcginnis/crypto-chart/README.md

 # also works:
  nesting.

-You can learn more about making AJAX requests from React components in [the FAQ entry on the React website](https://reactjs.org/docs/faq-ajax.html).
+You can learn more about making AJAX requests from Reh()` to access it.

-## Integrating with an API Backend

-These tutorials will help you to integrate your app with an API backend running on another port, using `fetch()` to access it.

 ### Node
 Check out [this tutorial](https://www.fullstackreact.com/articles/using-create-react-app-with-a-server/).